 - Difficulty breathing, gasping, or panting

-It’s also important to know that some women with preeclampsia have NO symptoms or they “just don’t feel right.”
+It’s also important to know that some women with preeclampsia have NO symptoms.
+They “just don’t feel right.”
 If you have a sense that something’s wrong, even without symptoms, trust yourself and contact your healthcare provider immediately.

 Participate in Research to Save Lives

-Research efforts this past decade have produced exciting breakthroughs that may bring us closer to finding the cause of preeclampsia, help improve diagnosis / prediction, and may lead to prevention and new treatments.
+Research efforts this past decade have produced exciting breakthroughs that may bring us closer to finding the cause of preeclampsia.
+Helping to improve diagnosis / prediction, and may lead to prevention and new treatments.

 Part of The Preeclampsia Foundation’s mission is to catalyze and accelerate research.
 Through small research funding of Vision Grants, participating in trials, collaborating with investigators, and building the world’s only patient Registry, they hope to help research progress on hypertensive disorders of pregnancy.

 Make the Link Between Preeclampsia and Heart Disease

 Women who have had preeclampsia have three to four times the risk of high blood pressure and double the risk for heart disease and stroke.
 They also have an increased risk of developing diabetes.